Shannon-Goddard/mission-mischief/PROJECT_SUMMARY.md

 9. **Mobile Focus**: Currently optimizing for 99% mobile user base
 10. **Production Ready**: System actively monitoring Instagram/Facebook/X for hashtags

+### CRITICAL CONTEXT: Why Perfection Matters
+**Mission Mischief is a foundational proof of concept** for decentralized verification systems.
+Every technical detail must be bulletproof because:
+- **Social consensus replacing central authority** must be demonstrably reliable
+- **Hashtag protocol data integrity** is critical for future applications
+- **Real-world action verification** through social media needs 100% accuracy
+- **This system serves as the technical foundation** for significantly larger projects

+**Developer expectation**: Extreme attention to detail, no "good enough" solutions, complete data capture from all test scenarios.
+The hashtag blockchain must work flawlessly before any expansion or new features.

 **THE HASHTAG BLOCKCHAIN IS LIVE** 🎉⛓️

 The system successfully processes real social media posts, extracts structured hashtag data, and builds live leaderboards and geography maps.
 Social media platforms now function as a distributed verification system for real-world actions.